scailfin/benchmark-engine/README.rst

 About
 =====

-The **Reproducible Benchmarks Engine** is a component of the *Reproducible Open Benchmarks for Data Analysis Platform (ROB)*.
-The benchmark engine is responsible for maintaining benchmark templates and benchmark runs.
-The results for all benchmark runs are integrated by the engine to compile a leaderboard for each benchmark.
+The **Reproducible Benchmarks API** is a component of the *Reproducible Open Benchmarks for Data Analysis Platform (ROB)*.
+The benchmark API is responsible for maintaining benchmark templates and benchmark runs.
+The results for all benchmark runs are integrated by the API to compile a leaderboard for each benchmark.

 More Information